AionNext/BizCod/Programming Guide/Distributed Data Types/README.md

 # Distributed Data Types

-Distributed Data Types (DDT) provide convenient way to deal with specific data structures that are available in a distributed environments
+Distributed Data Types (DDT) provide convenient way to deal with specific data structures that are available in distributed environments

 * DMap
 * DMultimap